 The first choices you make in reserving memory in Zing are how much memory to reserve and when in the JVM process life cycle you want it allocated.
 Use the utility system-config-zing-memory in the Zing Systems Tools set to make your choices.

-The two available policies for determining when to preallocate Zing memory are:
+For Zing with ZST the two available policies for determining when to preallocate Zing memory are:

 Selecting reserve-at-config will preallocate all the Zing memory at once.
 Memory stays allocated, no matter how many times the ZVM starts or stops.
 This is the mode you might prefer if you know that on this host only Zing java processes are used and their -Xmx settings are not changed often.
 It is also the preferred mode on large machines in the range of hundreds of GBytes for the -Xmx setting.